deric/mesos-deb-packaging/README.md

 Mesos is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
 See [Mesos website](http://mesos.apache.org/) for more details.

+NOTE: if you build Mesos on system with e.g. `libcurl4-nss-dev` it will be hardlinked to this implementation library.
+On Debian `libcurl-dev` is the virtual package for:

+  * `libcurl-dev`
+  * `libcurl4-nss-dev`
+  * `libcurl4-openssl-dev`

 ## Mesos configuration

 Mesos arguments could be specified by creating files structure in `/etc/mesos-slave` or in `/etc/mesos-master`.